 Information is the lifeblood of any organization, particularly when it is used to create valuable business insights or provide a competitive advantage.
 It is therefore essential that data – in whatever form it takes – is stored securely, but is also instantly accessible when needed.

 Yet, some businesses still struggle with slow and inefficient manual processes, with employees often spending too much time wading through paperwork to find critical IT documentation.
-In fact, research suggests that, globally, employees spend 29 percent of an average workday searching for corporate information needed to complete work projects.

 Further reading MSP Software and Hardware Tools